 Data collected or generated by the 6G RAN can be used by the RAN and it can be made available to other entities, if needed.
 FFS which entities.

-The 6G RAN can request data, and use the data collected from other entities.
-FFS which entities.
+The 6G RAN can request data, and use the data collected from other entities (including UE, other RAN nodes, OAM, CN and 3rd party sources).